faezehghiasi/Smart-Attendance-System/README.md

 - **Buzzer**: For audio feedback and error notifications.
 - **Ultrasonic Sensor**: For monitoring traffic.
 - **Temperature Sensor**: For environmental temperature tracking.

 ---

-## How It Works

-1. **Attendance Submission**:
-   - Students enter their 8-digit ID using the keypad.
-   - Input is validated, and feedback is provided via the LCD and buzzer.

-2. **Data Persistence**:
-   - Student IDs are securely stored in EEPROM to ensure data is retained after power loss.

-3. **Environmental Monitoring**:
-   - Temperature and traffic data are continuously monitored and displayed.

-4. **Error Handling**:
-   - Invalid inputs trigger error messages and alerts.
-   - Duplicate attendance entries are prevented with appropriate warnings.

----